 The trees are approximately 250 years old.
 They once formed a form of arboreal guard of honour lining the way towards the original plantation house, which has long since burnt to the ground.

 In movies plantation houses are often depicted as grand mansions with vast verandas.
-That may be true of the houses elsewhere in the United States of America but I was informed that in South Carolina most of the buildings on plantations were rarely grander than a comfortable two-storey homes with a porch.
+That may be true of the houses elsewhere in the United States of America.
+However, I was informed that in South Carolina most buildings on plantations were rarely grander than a comfortable two-storey homes with a porch.

 One of the former owners of the land on which Brookgreen Gardens now stands was Joseph Alston, a state governor of South Carolina.
-He married Theodosia, the daughter of Aaron Burr, the third Vice President of the United States and the man who shot Alexander Hamilton during a duel.
+He married Theodosia, the daughter of Aaron Burr, the third Vice President of the United States.
+Burr is rememberes as the man who shot Alexander Hamilton during a duel.

 Footpaths lead between the various gardens and their sculptures, along Live Oak Allée, between pools and fountains, and around a butterfly-shaped garden.